GabrielAmazonas/pucrio-dsa-dataengineering/README.md

     For all the above data quality checks, the required transformation steps to mitigate the observed problems are done in the transformation before loading, more specifically in the mageai/postgresql_data_loader.py script

 3. The data is loaded to the object storage layer (MinIO) and stored as parquet.
-This is a common pattern for the raw layers of Data Lakes.
+This is a common pattern for the Bronze layers of Data Lakes.
 No other transformations are happening at this stage.
 This is done on purpose so the objects stored in MinIO are a reflection of exactly what was fetched from Kaggle.
 This code is available at mageai/minio_data_exporter.py

     <div style="text-align: center;">